Overview

 Matching Quantified Paths

-A quantified path pattern constructs a path in which either the entire path or a segment of it is repeated a specified number of times.
+A quantified path pattern constructs a path in which either the entire path or a segment of it repeats a specified number of times.

 Using Quantified Edges